dankctb/GPUNetBench/SMEM_LAT-BW/README.md

 - **Evaluate SMEM bandwidth:** Determine the effective bandwidth of SMEM under different thread and ILP configurations.
 - **Study Bank Conflicts:** Compare streaming (STRIDE=1) vs. strided access patterns to understand the impact of bank conflicts on performance.
 A streaming access pattern should show no bank conflicts, whereas increasing stride values will likely increase conflicts, thereby reducing performance.
 - **Injection Rate Impact:** By modifying block size (injection rate) and ILP factors (injection burst size), evaluate how performance scales with different levels of memory access contention.

-## License

-This project is released under the MIT License.
-You are free to use, modify, and distribute this code.